wp-plugins/sumome/Readme.txt

 * Or simply export email subscribers in a .csv file
 * Quickly growth your email newsletter list
 * View email subscription statistics for all time
+* Easily add Facebook, Twitter, and Pinterest sharing to your images
+* Images have higher engagement on social networks
+* Include your Twitter username in tweeted images
+* Share count shows how often people share your images
+* Install image sharing in literally seconds
+* Choose which features/apps you want to enable

 = List Builder (email subscribe feature) =